RP2/exBook/README.md

   * delete their own posts
   * edit their account info
   * signup or login to an account
+  * delete their account
 - Book posts for all users are shown on the Google Map and the results

 ## Planned Features

 - admin account
-- Users can delete their account
 - Encrypting passwords
 - Clicking map marker shows book information
+- Add another external API

 ## Heroku Link